Leopard Tortoise

 Scientific Name: Stigmochelys pardalis

-Habitat: Leopard tortoises are found in the arid and savanna regions of eastern and southern Africa.
+Habitat: Leopard tortoises are found in the arid and savanna regions of eastern and southern Africa from Sudan to the Southern Cape Province.

 Diet: Leopard tortoises are herbivores and subsist primarily on grasses and succulents.